 How does SSH work?

-SSH encrypts data so that someone trying to intercept the message can’t read what’s being sent.
+SSH encrypts data so that someone trying to intercept the message cannot read what’s being sent.
 They only know that data is being transmitted across and how frequently it’s happening.

 - TCP connection is established through a three-way handshake.